Ozone: Industry

 The largest use of ozone is in the preparation of pharmaceuticals, synthetic lubricants, and many other commercially useful organic compounds, where it is used to sever carbon-carbon bonds.
 It can also be used for bleaching substances and for killing microorganisms in air and water sources.
 Many municipal drinking water systems kill bacteria with ozone instead of the more common chlorine.
 Ozone has a very high oxidation potential.
 Ozone does not form organochlorine compounds, nor does it remain in the water after treatment.
 Ozone can form the suspected carcinogen bromate in source water with high bromide concentrations.
 The U.S. Safe Drinking Water Act mandates that these systems introduce an amount of chlorine to maintain a minimum of 0.2 μmol/mol residual free chlorine in the pipes, based on results of regular testing.
 Where electrical power is abundant, ozone is a cost-effective method of treating water, since it is produced on demand and does not require transportation and storage of hazardous chemicals.
 Once it has decayed, it leaves no taste or odour in drinking water.

 Although low levels of ozone have been advertised to be of some disinfectant use in residential homes, the concentration of ozone in dry air required to have a rapid, substantial effect on airborne pathogens exceeds safe levels recommended by the U.S. Occupational Safety and Health Administration and Environmental Protection Agency.
 Humidity control can vastly improve both the killing power of the ozone and the rate at which it decays back to oxygen (more humidity allows more effectiveness).
 Spore forms of most pathogens are very tolerant of atmospheric ozone in concentrations at which asthma patients start to have issues.

-In 1908 artificial ozonisation the Central Line of the London Underground was introduced as an aerial disinfectant.
+In 1908 artificial ozonisation of the Central Line of the London Underground was introduced for aerial disinfection.
 The process was found to be worthwhile, but was phased out by 1956.
 However the beneficial effect was maintained by the ozone created incidentally from the electrical discharges of the train motors (see above: Incidental production).

 Ozone generators were made available to schools and universities in Wales for the Autumn term 2021, to disinfect classrooms after COVID-19 outbreaks.